-According to the National Park Service ranger David Wiggins, who gives talks at Pikes Peak State Park in northeast Iowa, didn’t think much of Pike either.
+National Park Service ranger David Wiggins, who gives talks at Pikes Peak State Park in northeast Iowa, didn’t think much of Pike either.
 “He was a puffed-up little popinjay who had all these pretensions to greatness.”

 Pike’s expedition was tasked to: